Print culture in Vietnam

 Woodblock printing were mostly done by Buddhist temples in Vietnam.
 Prints such as those of Đông Hồ represented the ancient traditions of Tết, or Vietnamese Lunar New Year celebrations.
 Other woodcut prints included Kim Hoàng paintings and Hàng Trống paintings.
-Printing technology that was introduced by the French colonial era introduced the printing press, which also saw the increase of using the Vietnamese Latin Alphabet, Chữ Quốc Ngữ, as opposed Chữ Hán Nôm (Classical Chinese and demotic Vietnamese-Chinese script).
+Printing technology that was introduced by the French colonial era introduced the printing press, which also saw the increase of using the Vietnamese Latin Alphabet, Chữ Quốc ngữ, as opposed Hán-Nôm (Classical Chinese and demotic Vietnamese-Chinese script).
 However, historical and ancient traditions of Vietnamese woodblock printing pre-colonial times were not lost through changes such as the "Buddhist Revival".

 Pre-colonial period: 17th–19th century

 Buddhist temples were key sites of print culture from the 17th–19th century, translating, printing, and disseminating key sutras to lay populations in both urban and rural villages.
 During this period, more than one hundred temples served as active printing houses, and Buddhist temples comprised roughly one-third of all woodblock printing houses in 19th century Vietnam.
 Although Vietnam already had a vibrant print culture in the pre-colonial period, the circulation of these woodblock prints were largely limited to temples and not yet widespread in secular society or the public sphere.
 This would only change during the "Buddhist Revival", when printing took on modern forms through technologies like the printing press.